 It seems fairly clear to me is that there’s often a gap between “what we have” and “what we want”.
 If I were to accurately model this gap using Science(TM) and Art(TM) it’d look something like this:

 We’ve Got The Whole World (In Our Heads), We’ve Got The Whole Wide World (In Our Heads), We’ve Got The Whole World (In Our Heads), We’ve Got The Whole World In Our Heads.
 This homage to an old hymn gets weird rapidly after verse one, so let’s end it there.
 Question: Is the whole world […]

 “What is happiness?”
 This question has been ruined.
 Ruined!

-That night, each of us would tell one lie, and whoever convinced the most people to believe it would be the winner.
+One night at university, my friends and I came up with a game.
+Each of us would tell one lie, and whoever convinced the most people to believe it would win.

 I forget what lie everybody else told.
 But mine went on to become legendary.
 It was this…

 Falling a long way while strapped to a German teaches us a lot about hiding anxiety.
 There’s no shame in being anxious, and no need to keep anxiety secret.